Riddle: The Finnic-speaking world

 The corpus of traditional riddles from the Finnic-speaking world (including the modern Finland, Estonia, and parts of Western Russia) is fairly unitary, though eastern Finnish-speaking regions show particular influence of Russian Orthodox Christianity and Slavonic riddle culture.
 The Finnish for "riddle" is arvoitus (pl. arvoitukset), related to the verb arvata ("guess").

-Finnic riddles are noteworthy in relation to the rest of the world's oral riddle canon for its original imagery, their abundance of sexual riddles, and the interesting collision of influences from east and west; along with the attestation in some regions of an elaborate riddle-game.
+Finnic riddles are noteworthy in relation to the rest of the world's oral riddle canon for their original imagery, the abundance of sexual riddles, and the interesting collision of influences from east and west; along with the attestation in some regions of an elaborate riddle-game.
 Riddles provide some of the first surviving evidence for Finnish-language literature.

 East Asia

 China

 In modern Chinese, the standard word for 'riddle' is mi (謎, literally "to bewilder").
 Riddles are spoken of as having a mian (面, "surface", the question component of the riddle), and a di (底, "base", the answer component).
 Ancient Chinese terms for 'riddle' include yin (讔) and sou (廋), which both mean "hidden".

 Literary riddles in China first begin to be attested in significant numbers around the second century CE.

 The Chinese riddle-tradition makes much use of visual puns on Chinese characters.
 One example is the riddle "千 里 会 千 金"; these characters respectively mean 'thousand kilometre meet thousand gold'.